radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Other algorithms than the one defined in {{RFC5080}} are possible, but any timer implementations MUST have similar properties of including jitter, exponential backoff and a maximum retransmission count (MRC) or maximum retransmission duration (MRD).

 As TLS is a reliable transport, RADIUS/TLS clients can only retransmit a packet if a connection closes without that packet receiving a reply, therefore the timers MUST NOT result in retransmission of any packet.
-Instead, the timers, MRC or MRD specifically, can be used to determine that a packet will most likely not receive an answer ever, for example because a packet loss has occured in a later RADIUS hop or the home server ignores the RADIUS packet.
+Instead, the timers, MRC or MRD specifically, can be used to determine that a packet will most likely not receive an answer ever, for example because a packet loss has occurred in a later RADIUS hop or the home server ignores the RADIUS packet.

 See {{duplicates_retransmissions}} for more discussion on retransmission behavior.